Stability of restrictions of cotangent bundles of irreducible Hermitian symmetric spaces of compact type: Introduction

+Note in particular that we have a complete answer to the question of stability of the restriction to \emph{divisors}: \begin{coroC} Let $Y$ be an irreducible compact Hermitian symmetric space.
+Let $X \subset Y$ be a smooth divisor, not of degree 1.
+Then $\Omega_{Y|X}$ is stable with the only exception of a smooth conic in $\P^2$. \end{coroC}

+Our arguments are very different in the two situations of theorem A and B. In the case of no increase of Picard groups, we use a new vanishing theorem that may be of independent interest: \begin{theoD}[Theorem~\ref{theo:general_inequalities}] Let $Y$ be a compact irreducible Hermitian symmetric space, but not a projective space.
+Let $l,p,q$ be integers, with $l>0$, $p>0$, such that $H^q(Y,\Omega^p_Y(l))\neq 0$.
+Then, If moreover $q>0$, then \end{theoD}

+The proof of this theorem relies on a combinatorial study of the Bott vanishing theorem~\cite{bott}.
+Note that by Akizuki-Kodaira-Nakano theorem \cite{an}, we have $p+q \leq \dim Y$ under the assumption $H^q(Y,\Omega^p_Y(l))\neq 0$ of the theorem.
+On the other hand, by Serre's asymptotic vanishing theorem, we also expect in the case $q>0$, an upper bound on the value of $l$.
+Finally, by the work of Snow \cite{snow,snow2}, we know that $q \leq p$.
+However, to the best of our knowledge, it is the first time that the idea that a bound on the \emph{sum} $l+q$ could hold appears, addressing the question whether a similar bound could hold for some more general varieties $Y$.
+It should be mentioned that a somewhat related vanishing theorem was proved in~\cite{faenzi}.

-Our arguments are very different in the two situations.
-In the case of complete intersections with no increase of Picard groups, we use a new vanishing theorem (Theorem~\ref{theo:general_inequalities}) that may be of independent interest (see Section~\ref{vanishing31}).
-In fact, by standard cohomological arguments, a subbundle $\F \subset \Omega_{Y|X}$ of the restriction of $\Omega_Y$ contradicting stability yields the non-vanishing of some cohomology group $H^q(Y,\Omega^p(l))$, where $q$ is related to the codimension of $X$ and $l$ to the degree of $\F$.
+The connection between vanishing results and stability is as follows: by standard cohomological arguments, as used for example in ~\cite{PW}, a subbundle $\F \subset \Omega_{Y|X}$ of the restriction of $\Omega_Y$ contradicting stability yields, under the assumption of the existence of a short resolution of $\Oc_X$ by split vector bundles on $Y$, the non-vanishing of some cohomology group $H^q(Y,\Omega^p(l))$, where $q$ is related to the codimension of $X$ and $l$ to the degree of $\F$.
 Our vanishing theorem implies the desired stability inequality (see Section~\ref{section:hermitian}).
-In small dimensions, we use tools from projective geometry to make explicit the new line bundles that appear on the subvariety $X$ and some arguments of representation theory (see Section~\ref{section:small dimensions}).
+Remarkably enough, the bounds in Theorem~D are exactly the bounds we need to establish the stability inequality.